a seat at the table

 Chrissy has worked with under-resourced youth, teens in crisis and survivors of human trafficking (adults and minors).
 Her counseling practice currently consists of individuals, couples, and families in a wide variety of circumstances and stages of life.
 Her life-long affinity toward counseling and her years of experience have given shape to a broad foundation of understanding and knowledge.
 She teaches regularly, writes occasionally and mentors always.

-Married 42 years, Chrissy and Bob have four biological sons and have fostered numerous other young men who’ve become family.
+Married 43 years, Chrissy and Bob have four biological sons and have fostered numerous other young men who’ve become family.
 She is astonished and grateful that God has invited her into this bigger story of His.

 Chrissy is available for speaking engagements, consulting and conversation.
-To schedule, contact her at christine.stergos@gmail.com.
+To schedule, contact her at [email protected].

 Picture